FunnyWolf/Viper/docs/en/guide/console.md

-# Command terminal
+# Console

-## Command operation
+## Command Operations

-+ Commands can be entered directly in the command terminal, and they can also be entered quickly through shortcut keys.
++ Commands can be directly entered in the command terminal.
+You can also use shortcut keys for quick input.

-+ The command terminal uses meterpreter to enhance the command line by default.
-If you want to execute system commands, you can use the shell + command method.
++ The meterpreter enhanced command line is used by default in the command terminal.
+If you want to execute system commands, you can use the format of "shell + command".